The first Yorkshire Local Development Worker is Bridget Holtom who started work in May 2021, based at Carlton Hill Meeting House, Leeds.

 The trustee of Britain Yearly Meeting and Woodbrooke have agreed to create a pilot hub as a base for BYM and Woodbrooke staff outside London and Birmingham, thereby moving central work closer to Friends.
 The aim is complement the work at Friends House and Woodbrooke so as to build better connections between Quaker communities.
 The hope is to become more relevant lo Quakers in all parts of Britain, build resilience and reduce the carbon footprint.

-The preferred location for the pilot hub is the office suite attached to Carlton Hill Meeting House, Leeds.
+The location of the Hub is Carlton Hill Meeting House, Leeds.